uosjapuelks/tp/README.md

-# Duke project template
+# Fridget

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+This is a repository to store all source files related to the development of Fridget.
+Follow the instructions below to set up the project in your local repo, and create PRs.

 ## Setting up in Intellij